fpvandoorn/fpvandoorn.github.io/formalized-mathematics.md

 * 30.6.
 Henri Nikoleit: Finding new bounds for approximation-algorithms using LLMs and evolutionary search (**starts 11:15**)
 * 07.7.
 No seminar
 * 14.7.
 Wenrong Zou: TBD *and* Johannes Folttmann: TBD
+* 21.7.
+No seminar
-* 28.7. (tentative) **14:15-16:00** (room TBD).
+* 28.7. **14:15-16:00** (room TBD).
 Izabela Mandla: TBD *and* Felix Pernegger: TBD
+* (no regular seminar after this during the summer break.
+Sporadic thesis defenses will be announced here.)

 <!-- The seminar will be Tue 10-12 in WiSe 25/26. -->

 ## Lean hacking session

 The *Lean hacking session* is a weekly informal meeting on Fridays 14:15-16:00 in seminar room 0.006.
 There will be cookies!
-You are welcome to join, independent of your experience with Lean, to ask questions or for support needed during a difficult formalization.
+You are welcome to join, independent of your experience with Lean, to ask questions or for support needed during a formalization.

 * There will be no hacking session on 13.6.

+There will be a hacking session on 25.7. and 1.8. (if there is interest).
+After that we will likely start the summer break.

 ## Courses